shobhitchittora/gatsby/docs/tutorial/prismic-source-graphql-tutorial.md

 ## Building links to your documents

 Now things are really taking shape.
-We will turn these blog post titles into links by building a [link resolver function](https://prismic.io/docs/reactjs/beyond-the-api/link-resolving), which will build the correct route for your posts.
+You will turn these blog post titles into links by building a [link resolver function](https://prismic.io/docs/reactjs/beyond-the-api/link-resolving), which will build the correct route for your posts.

 ```javascript:title=src/utils/linkResolver.js
 exports.linkResolver = function linkResolver(doc) {